-Proposed measures to reduce or control surface, ground, and runoπ water, and drainage ittern impacts, if any: • N/A 4.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pa ttern impacts, if any: N/A 4.
 Plants [help] a.
-Check the types of vegetation found on the site: deciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grainOrchards, vineyards or other permanent cropswet soil plants: cattail, buttercup, bullrush, skunk cabbage, otherwater plants: water lily, eelgrass, milfoil, otherother types of vegetation b.
-What kind and amount of vegetation will be removed or altered?
+Check the types of vegetation found on the site: b. deciduous tree: alder, maple, aspen, otherevergreen tree: fir, cedar, pine, othershrubsgrasspasturecrop or grainOrchards, vineyards or other permanent cropswet soil plants: cattail, buttercup, bullrush, skunk cabbage, otherwater plants: water lily, eelgrass, milfoil, otherother types of vegetation What kind and amount of vegetation will be removed or altered?
 N/A C. List threatened and endangered species known to be on or near the site.
 N/A d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: N/A e.
 List all noxious weeds and invasive species known to be on or near the site. \mathbf{N}/\mathbf{A} 5.
 Animals [help] a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
 Examples include: birds: hawk, heron, eagle, songbirds, other:

 mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other N/A b.
 List any threatened and endangered species known to be on or near the site.

-N/A c.
+c.
 Is the site part of a migration route?
 If so, explain.

-N/A d.
-Proposed measures to preserve or enhance wildlife, if any: N/A a List any invasive animal species known to be on or near the site e.
+d.
+Proposed measures to preserve or enhance wildlife, if any:

+e.
 List any invasive animal species known to be on or near the site.